Pavzar/StockTracker/README.md

 # StockTracker

-A Spring Boot REST API that fetches stock market data from **Alpha Vantage** and lets users maintain a list of favorite tickers in a database.
+A Spring Boot REST API that fetches stock market data from **Alpha Vantage API** and lets users maintain a list of favorite tickers in a database.
 Built as a portfolio project to demonstrate backend API design, external API integration, persistence, caching, and resiliency patterns.

 ## Diagram